 Michael has a background in the mathematical modelling of physiology, Bayesian inference method, machine learning techniques, and the development of image analysis algorithms.
 Much of his recent research has focused on the quantitative spatial mapping of physiological quantities, such as perfusion, from medical imaging devices for use in clinical research and practice.

 Michael is concerned not only with developing new methods for the analysis of data, but their wider use in the research community and beyond.
 To this end his group develops software and associated documentation and training from their novel research.
 This includes a GUI-based package for the analysis of a range of physiological imaging data (www.quantiphyse.org) and a number of tools within the FMRIB Software Library (www.fmrib.ox.ac.uk/fsl) used in the Neuroimaging community, particularly BASIL (asl-docs.readthedocs.io) for quantifying cerebral perfusion.

-Michael is a Senior Fellow of the Higher Education Academy recognising his teaching contributions for postgraduate researchers through a number of Centres for Doctoral training, his imaging research… read more
+Michael is a Senior Fellow of the Higher Education Academy recognising his teaching contributions for postgraduate researchers through a number of Centres for Doctoral training (Healthcare… read more

 Michael leads the PhysImAls (www.physiamls.org), whose research focuses on the development of novel analysis methods that enable medical imaging to be used to make spatially resolved measurements of… read more

-Michael is a Senior Fellow of the Higher Education Academy recognising his teaching contributions for postgraduate researchers through a number of Centres for Doctoral training (Healthcare Innovation, Biomedical Imaging), for the imaging research community through education courses and textbooks, and training of future biomedical engineers through textbooks and course development.
+Michael is a Senior Fellow of the Higher Education Academy recognising his teaching contributions for postgraduate researchers through a number of Centres for Doctoral training (Healthcare Innovation, Biomedical Imaging), for the imaging research community through education courses and textbooks, and the training of future biomedical engineers through textbooks and course development.

 Michael is a series editor and author on the Oxford Neuroimaging Primer series (www.neuroimagingprimers.org).
 This series of books, online exercises and appendices, provides a practical and hands-on guide to the world of analysis neuroimaging data.
 Michael has particular expertise in perfusion imaging analysis and is a regular contributor to the FSL course and ISMRM Educational Programme.